June-Skeeter/Module2_GEOS270/docs/Assessment.md

 ______ have well defined boundaries.
 They are countable, meaning there is only a finite number of them.

 [**2**](Content_Part1_1.md)
 ______ lack well defined boundaries.
-Because of this, they can be measured at an infinte number of locations.
+Because of this, they can be measured at an infinite number of locations.

 [**3**](Content_Part1_1.md)
 We rarely work with multiple types of phenomena at once in GIS because it is too complicated.
 [T/F]

 [**4**](Content_Part1_2.md)
-For these data types, we cannot calculate any meaningful numerical statistics.
+For these data types, we cannot calculate meaningful numerical statistics.
 (Select all that apply).

 - Nominal
 - Ordinal